A quiescent galaxy in a gas-rich cosmic web node at z~3: Introduction

-In this work, we present the discovery of a massive quiescent galaxy in a gas-rich environment of a cosmic web node or proto-cluster at $z\sim3.2$, identified and spectroscopically confirmed from a JWST program.
-Almost unique with respect to other systems found so far, the cool component of the CGM of this galaxy is visible through fluorescent Ly$\alpha$ emission due to the presence of a large overdensity of AGN in the field (\citealt{Cantalupo2005,Cantalupo2014,Borisova2016,Travascio2025}).
-Moreover, deep multi-wavelength datasets are available for this field, including JWST, Hubble Space Telescope (HST), Very Large Telescope (VLT), Atacama Large Millimeter/submillimeter Array (ALMA), and \emph{Chandra}, making it possible to characterize the detailed properties of the gas in and around galaxies.
-Other identified galaxies of in the structure that are discovered from the NIRSpec observations of the JWST program are all star-forming and are presented in a separate paper (\citealt{XWang2025}).
-In addition, a broader study of photometrically-selected quiescent member galaxies will be presented in a companion paper (M.~Galbiati et al.~in prep.).
+In this work, we present the discovery of a massive quiescent galaxy in a gas-rich environment of a cosmic web node or protocluster at $z\sim3.2$, identified and spectroscopically confirmed from a JWST program.
+Almost unique with respect to other systems found so far, the cool component of the CGM of this galaxy is visible through fluorescent Ly$\alpha$ emission due to the presence of a large overdensity of AGNs in the field (\citealt{Cantalupo2005,Cantalupo2014,Borisova2016,Travascio2025}).
+Moreover, deep multiwavelength datasets are available for this field, including JWST, Hubble Space Telescope (HST), Very Large Telescope (VLT), Atacama Large Millimeter/submillimeter Array (ALMA), and \emph{Chandra}, making it possible to characterize the detailed properties of the gas in and around galaxies.
+Other identified galaxies in the structure that are discovered from the Near Infrared Spectrograph (NIRSpec) observations of the JWST program are all star-forming and are presented in a separate paper (\citealt{XWang2025}).
+In addition, a broader study of photometrically selected quiescent member galaxies will be presented in a companion paper (M.~Galbiati et al.~in prep.).

-The observations and data reduction are described in Section \ref{sec:data}.
-Measurements of the physical properties of the galaxy are presented in Section \ref{sec:measurements}, with further technical details provided in the appendices.
-An analysis of the environment of the galaxy is presented in Section \ref{sec:measurements_env}.
-Discussions about the implications of the observational results are presented in Section \ref{sec:discussion}.
-Finally, a short summary is provided in Section \ref{sec:summary}.
-A Lambda Cold Dark Matter ($\Lambda$CDM) cosmology with $H_0 = 70~$km/s/Mpc, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$ is adopted throughout the paper.
+The observations and data reduction are described in Sect.\ \ref{sec:data}.
+Measurements of the physical properties of the galaxy are presented in Sect.\ \ref{sec:measurements}, with further technical details provided in the appendices.
+An analysis of the environment of the galaxy is presented in Sect.\ \ref{sec:measurements_env}.
+Discussions about the implications of the observational results are presented in Sect.\ \ref{sec:discussion}.
+Finally, a short summary is provided in Sect.\ \ref{sec:summary}.
+A lambda cold dark matter ($\Lambda$CDM) cosmology with $H_0 = 70~$km/s/Mpc, $\Omega_m = 0.3$, and $\Omega_\Lambda = 0.7$ is adopted throughout the paper.

-\section{Observations and Data Reduction}
+\section{Observations and data reduction}